Giants vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the underdog in four of their past 10 games and have gone 1-3 in those contests.
+- The Giants have played as the favorite in three of their past 10 games and have won one of those contests.

-- In their last 10 games with an over/under, the Giants and their opponents have combined to eclipse the total five times.
+- In their last 10 games with a total, the Giants and their opponents are 5-4-1 when it comes to hitting the over.

 Giants Betting Records & Stats

-- The Giants have been victorious in four of the 10 contests they have been chosen as underdogs in this season.
+- The Giants have gone 1-4 in games they were listed as the moneyline favorite (winning 20% of those games).

-- San Francisco has a record of 3-5 in games where sportsbooks have it as underdogs of at least +105 on the moneyline.
+- In games it has played as moneyline favorites with odds of -110 or shorter, San Francisco has a 2-5 record (winning only 28.6% of its games).

-- The moneyline set for this matchup implies the Giants have a 48.8% chance of coming away with a victory in the contest.
+- The implied moneyline probablility in this matchup gives the Giants a 52.4% chance to win.

-- So far this season, San Francisco and its opponents have hit the over in nine of its 17 games with a total.
+- San Francisco has had an over/under set by oddsmakers 18 times, and have combined with opponents to go over the total in 10 of those games (10-7-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.